If you have M.E., the following might help you practically:

 All GPs and consultants differ in their treatment and attitude to M.E. patients.
 If you feel that you’re not getting anywhere with the NHS, there are some ‘tried and tested’ private doctors who have helped some M.E. patients over the years.

 DR. SARAH MYHILL (private treatment).
+NB: Unfortunately, Dr. Myhill isn't taking on any more patients at the moment, as she is snowed under.
+Please watch her website, which offers much free valuable information, to see when this changes.
 Although Dr. Myhill prefers to use the term CFS, she has nevertheless helped some patients of genuine neurological M.E.
 She offers a test called the Mitochondrial Function Profile test which she believes is helpful for M.E. sufferers.
 It actually includes seven tests and will involve blood test(s) which are then sent through the post.
 More about this test can found on her website www.doctormyhill.co.uk Click on Fatigue and then go to Tests.
 The Mitochondrial Function Profile test currently costs £295 which also includes a letter to your GP.
 (The mitochondria is the energy producing part of the muscle.)
 Dr. Myhill often suggests treatment with certain supplements.

 Dr. Sarah Myhill